sustech-cs304/team-project-24spring-0/reports/sprint2/final-report-team0.md

 ### Tools and Frameworks Utilized

 To manage our build process, we rely on a combination of `cargo` for Rust, `npm` for JavaScript dependencies, and GitHub CI/CD for continuous integration and deployment.
-Additionally, we use the `tauri` framework to build cross-platform applications, further enhancing our development workflow.
+Additionally, we use the `tauri` and `Next.js` framework to build cross-platform applications, further enhancing our development workflow.

 ### Build Process Tasks